Member guidelines are in place to help you get the most from your Voices membership in an environment that's friendly, safe, and secure.

 * Don't use your account to host web graphics like logos and banners.

-Your account will be terminated if you include disapproved imagery from other sites, or are linking to other websites that do not uphold the moral standard and values of Voices.com.
-If we find anything of this nature, we will remove the offending link, image or otherwise to maintain the integrity and purpose of the site.
+Your account will be terminated if you include disapproved imagery from other sites, or are linking to other websites that do not uphold the moral standard and values of Voices.
+If we find anything of this nature, we will remove the offending link, image, etc., to maintain the integrity and purpose of the site.

-In the unlikely event that you see photos or demos that you've created on another member's profile, we encourage you to contact them and courteously ask them to delete the image or audio file.
+In the unlikely event that you see photos, demos, or portfolio samples that you've created on another member's profile, we encourage you to contact them and courteously ask them to delete the image or file.
 If that doesn't work, please send us an email and we will take it from there.

-Although we uphold very high standards, it's possible that you may find disagreeable things on Voices.com, some of which may even offend you, and likely, would offend us as well.
+Although we uphold very high standards, it's possible that you may find disagreeable things on Voices, some of which may even offend you, and likely, would offend us as well.
 Because the site is so large, it is impossible for us to monitor all activity on profiles and we would appreciate your help in keeping our community safe.
-If you are offended by a photo or audio sample you can Report Abuse through our support ticketing system available on every job.
+If you are offended by a photo, demo, or portfolio sample, you can Report Abuse through our support ticketing system available on every job.

-We've designed these guidelines to provide a community environment that is welcoming, engaging and beneficial to everyone who is a member of Voices.com.
+We've designed these guidelines to provide a community environment that is welcoming, engaging, and beneficial to everyone who is a member of Voices.

-If you don't feel that you can abide by our Community Guidelines as outlined above, maybe Voices.com isn't for you.
+If you don't feel that you can abide by our Community Guidelines as outlined above, maybe Voices isn't for you.